LaurensDiels/Behavioural-cloning-of-River-Raid-agents/README.md

 # Behavioural cloning of River Raid agents

 All code was written by Laurens Diels in the context of his Master's thesis in Artificial Intelligence (KU Leuven, 2019-2020).
+The dissertation is also available here as a .pdf file.

 In order for CompareModels.py to run properly, KS2D.py from https://github.com/Gabinou/2DKS (Gabriel Taillon) is also required.